torresjrjr/tabulae.vim/README.md

-These view buffers will have a special interface, with the cursor spanning a cell, and motion and editing based on a spreadsheet design. `hjkl` will navigate the view buffer spreadsheet by cells, and `i`/`c`/`d` will edit cells.
+These view buffers will have a special interface, with the cursor spanning a cell, and motion and editing based on a spreadsheet design. `hjkl` will navigate the view buffer spreadsheet by cells, and `i`, `c`, `d`, etc will edit cells.

-In the future, I hope to create an _edit_ buffer, which will handle single cells and their content.
-Such a buffer would handle editing easier, as opposed to the given method of editing the `.tae` file by hand.
-Content once `ZZ`'ed could be preproccessed; for example, a multi-line string could have it's newline chars converted to `\n` escape sequences in compliance to the `.tae` specification.
+In the future, I hope to create a popup-like _edit_ buffer, which will handle single cells and their content.
+Such a buffer would handle editing easier, as opposed to the only other method of editing the `.tae` file by hand.
+Content once `ZZ`'ed could be preproccessed; for example, a multi-line string could have it's newline chars converted to `\n` escape sequences in compliance to the `.tae` format specification.

+Otherwise, the default way to edit the spreadsheet will be to open up the `.tae` file with the cursor at the corresponding cell.
+Of course, users would be forced to also think about conforming to the format, and not messing the whole file up.

 Much is left for imagination.
 I hope to continue this to it's minimum viable end.